-Toys in your Living spaces
+Toys in your Living room

 Before I talk to you about toy storage for your living room, lets talk about what toys and items are present in the area.
 First off, I am well aware that not everyone has a playroom, so there is only so much that can be done if you don’t have one.

 If you have a playroom – keep 99% of your toys there.
-Encourage your kids to play in the playroom, and don’t feel the need to have near as many in your living area.
+Encourage your kids to play in the playroom, and don’t feel the need to have nearly as many in your living area.
 For us once our kids are roughly 3 we move most of their toys to the playroom.

 Before that some do remain upstairs because they aren’t ready for as much alone time.

 Also on that note – try to keep the bigger toys in the playroom.
-If you don’t have a playroom, a toy rotation, or just having less toys is also likely a great choice, BUT I am also going to give you lots of tips and tricks on ways to conceal the items you have without forfeiting a beautifully designed space.
+If you don’t have a playroom, a toy rotation, or just having fewer toys is also likely a great choice, BUT I am also going to give you lots of tips and tricks on ways to conceal the items you have without forfeiting a beautifully designed space.

 Toy Storage for Living Room